"ScatSpotter" -- A Dog Poop Detection Dataset: Dataset

 \subsection{Dataset Collection}

-The dataset was primarily collected by a single researcher while walking their dogs.
-When they encountered a poop in public areas --- usually freshly created by one of their own dogs, but sometimes from other dogs --- they would take an image of the poop from their original vantage point.
-Occasionally, they would move closer or further away to add variation to the dataset.
-After taking a photo, they would pick it up and dispose of it.

-Most images in the dataset follow a ``before/after/negative'' (B/A/N) protocol.
-The first image is the ``before'' picture of the poop.
-After picking up the poop, an ``after'' picture of the same area was taken from approximately the same angle and distance.
-Finally, a ``negative'' image was captured of a nearby area or object that might be confused with dog poop (e.g., pine cones, leaves, sticks, dark areas on snow).
-While we only use these B/A/N triples to sample negative regions, they may be useful for constructing contrastive triplet-style losses \cite{schroff_facenet_2015}.
+A single researcher on dog walks photographed fresh dog poop, mostly their own dogs, but often others.
+Distance was varied for diversity.
+Most images were taken following the ``before/after/negative'' (BAN) protocol.
+A BAN triple comprises a ``before'' shot of the poop, an ``after'' shot post removal, and a ``negative'' shot of a nearby lookalike (e.g., pine cones, leaves).
+We only use them for negative sampling, but they could enable contrastive triplet losses \cite{schroff_facenet_2015}.

-The majority of images follow the triple-pattern protocol.
-However, there are exceptions.
-The first six months of data collection only involved the ``before/after'' part of the protocol, and we began collecting the third negative image after a colleague suggested it.
+The majority of images follow the BAN protocol, but there are exceptions.
+The first six months of data collection only involved the ``before/after'' part of the protocol.
+We began collecting the third negative image after a colleague suggested it.
 In some cases, the researcher failed or was unable to take the second or third image.
-These exceptions were programmatically identified.
+These exceptions are often programmatically identifiable.

-In addition to the primary dataset, we also received 84 images from contributors.
-Most of these images do not follow the B/A/N protocol, are only used in testing, and are \emph{not} included in the following analysis.
+We also received 121 contributor images, mostly outside the BAN protocol, which we use as a test set.
+Due to the small size, our main results also include validation scores.